← Back to Blog

 St. Margaret's Bay, Tantallon and Hubbards: STR Rules, Seasonality and Host Tips

-• Local Regulations: Hosts must register properties under Nova Scotia’s Short-Term Rentals Registration Act.
-Halifax Regional Municipality (HRM) bylaws also apply in Tantallon and St. Margaret’s Bay, while Hubbards may have separate zoning requirements.
+Running a short-term rental in St. Margaret's Bay, Tantallon, or Hubbards requires navigating provincial registration and municipal bylaws.
+Hosts must register under Nova Scotia's Short-Term Rentals Registration Act, with HRM bylaws applying in Tantallon and St. Margaret's Bay while Hubbards may have separate zoning requirements.
 Fines for non-compliance can reach up to $100,000.

-Nova Scotia's New Short-Term Rental Regulations: What You Need to Know
+Nova Scotia's Short-Term Rental Regulations

 Provincial STR Registration Requirements